How to choose and buy a kayak

-I’m often asked about inflatables, and I usually recommend against them unless space is a high priority.
-Inflatables have their place, but they are a pain.
+I’m often asked about inflatables, and I usually recommend against them unless storage space is a high priority.
+Inflatables have their place, but can be a pain.
 First, they are inflatable.
 That means you have to blow them up with each use, then deflate them and fold them up when you’re done.
-Second, they are sluggish, with more resistance on the water.

-Some of the newer inflatables have a hard-shell hull, making them easier to paddle, but then you compromise portability, which is the reason most people get an inflatable in the first place.
+Inflatables can also be sluggish, although some of the newer inflatables have a hard-shell hull, making them easier to paddle.
+But then you compromise portability, which is why you buy an inflatable in the first place.

 If you have a motorhome or a sailboat, inflatables can be packed into a relatively small space and stored out of the way.
 They also tow better behind sailboats because of their buoyancy.